kudoas/notion-sns-poster/README.md

 ## Design

 1.  **Add Flag to Notion Database:** A flag property is added to the Notion database to indicate if an article has been posted.
 The default value is `false`.
-2.  **Cloudflare Scheduler:** Cloudflare Scheduler is configured to trigger the Worker periodically (e.g., every minute).
+2.  **Notion Webhook:** Notion Webhook is configured to send a POST request to the Worker's endpoint when a new page (article) is added to the database.
-3.  **Worker Execution:** The scheduled Worker uses the Notion API to search for and retrieve articles from the database where the "Posted" flag is `false`.
+3.  **Worker Execution:** The Worker, triggered by the Notion Webhook, uses the Notion API to retrieve the newly added article's data from the database.
+It checks if the "Posted" flag is `false`.
 4.  **Post to SNS:** Using the retrieved article data (title, URL, etc.), the article is posted using the configured SNS API.
 For future extensibility, the SNS integration is abstracted using an interface (`SnsPoster`).
 The current implementation supports Bluesky and X (Twitter).
 5.  **Update Flag:** If the post is successful, the "Posted" flag for the corresponding article in the Notion database is updated to `true` using the Notion API.
 6.  **Error Handling:** If an error occurs during posting or API calls, the flag for that article is not updated, allowing it to be retried during the next execution.